DOT Physical Exams Q&A

 If you pass a Department of Transportation physical with flying colors, your certificate will last for 24 months.
 If you pass the exam with flagged medical conditions, your license may be reduced to 12 months or less, depending on the severity of your medical condition.

 Choose Clio Urgent Care for our exceptional DOT physicals!
-If you have any further questions, please give us a call.
+If you have any further questions, please contact us.
 We are located at 4272 W. Vienna Road in Clio, Michigan.
 Our clinic is open Monday to Friday from 9:00 AM to 9:00 PM, and on weekends and holidays from 9:00 AM to 6:00 PM.
+We are conveniently located at 4272 W. Vienna Road Clio, MI 48420.
+We serve patients from Clio MI, Montrose MI, Birch Run MI, Mount Morris MI, Beecher MI, Genesee County, MI, and surrounding areas.